 Parish Council Email

 The Clerk to the Parish Council has their own council email address – clerk@westononthegreen-pc.gov.uk.
-The email account is monitored mainly during office hours, Monday to Friday, and we aim to reply to all questions sent as soon as we can.
+The email account is monitored mainly during office hours, Monday to Friday, and we aim to reply to all questions sent as soon as we can, please note the clerk is only contracted to work 10 hours per week.
 An ‘out of office’ message is used when appropriate.

 The Clerk is responsible for dealing with email received and passing on any relevant mail to members or external agencies for information and/or action.
 All communications on behalf of the Council will usually come from the Clerk, and/or otherwise will always be copied to the Clerk.